| Title: | Linear Fixed/Mixed Effects Models for Diallel Crosses |

 A vector with parentals |

 The function 'int.matrix()' returns an incidence matrix.
 The function 'checkScheme()' returns a list, containing the main traits of the mating scheme.
+The function 'emm.diallel()' retrns a data.frame with the marginal means, standard errors and t-test statistics.

 No further notes